larsensong/alx-low_level_programming/README.md

-My Readme file intro to hello world in c
+MY readme file for all operations under c programming